ianahart/socialpulse/README.md

 - Make sure MongoDB is running, commands will be different depending on your OS.
 - To install dependencies, make sure you're in the root of the project and run `npm install`.
 - In a terminal window run the command `npm run seed` to seed the database with dummy data.
+- While in the terminal window in the root of directory run `npm start`

 ## Usage